shentufoundation/shentu/x/shield/specs/specs.md

 CertiKShield is a decentralized pool of CTK that uses CertiK Chain on-chain governance system to reimburse lost, stolen, or inaccessible assets from any blockchain network.
 There are two members of the CertiKShield system: Collateral Providers and Shield Purchasers.
 Providers contribute cryptocurrency as collateral to fill the CertiKShield Pool.
 In return, they receive a portion of the fees paid by Purchasers, in addition to the usual staking rewards.
 Purchasers pay a recurring fee, based on their riskiness as determined by their CertiK Security Oracle score, that entitles them to submit a Claim Proposal to be reimbursed from the pool for stolen assets.

-See the [whitepaper](https://www.certik.foundation/whitepaper#3-CertiKShield) for more information on CertiKShield.
+See the [whitepaper](https://www.shentu.foundation/whitepaper#3-ShentuShield) for more information on ShentuShield.

 ## State